tanglin0123/step/API_SAMPLE_REQUESTS.md

 ## Checking Execution Status (Java Lambda)

-After triggering a state machine execution, you can check its status and retrieve the results using the `/check` endpoint.
+After triggering a state machine execution, use the `/check` endpoint to retrieve status and results.

 ### Endpoint